 Here I share my findings:

 On physical inspection of the competitor’s Light Industrial Meter, it was clear that the meter’s most significant weakness is the fragile sensor, which can be easily damaged.
 The sensor is glass and ceramic, only 0.040” and housed in a 0.375” support.
-This is an axial style sensor which generally has poor temperature compensation and is prone to errors with even a thin layer of dirt buildup or oil.
+This is an axial style sensor that generally has poor temperature compensation and is prone to errors with even a thin layer of dirt buildup or oil.
 Historically, this sensor style has only been used in air and inert gas applications because it is so fragile.
 Furthermore, the thin probe (0.375”) protecting the sensor can easily be bent during the probe’s installation and removal.

 All Sage Metering meters use rugged 316 stainless steel sensors and are over twice the diameter (0.083”) of the Light Industrial Meter.
 They are also housed in a heavy-gauge (0.500”) probe, which protects the sensor.